CIMA is introducing an updated syllabus for its professional qualification and new assessment methods which will take effect from January 2015.

 The 2015 syllabus is competency-based retaining the 2010 syllabus structure with its pillars and levels.
 It remains as strong as ever on the core accounting skills.
 We have added new material such as ‘Big Data’, sustainability, integrated reporting and finance function transformation.
 We have strengthened existing themes on costing and cost management, and carried the topic of ‘risk’ through all levels of the syllabus.
 We have also adjusted the weightings of some syllabus topics.

 CIMA is the first global accountancy body to pioneer a combination of computerised assessments to examine our syllabus.
-Each subject will be assessed not only by an objective test, but also by an integrated case study which combines the knowledge and learning at each level of the qualification – resulting in nine objectives tests and three integrated case studies.
+Each subject will be assessed not only by an objective test, but also by a case study which combines the knowledge and learning at each level of the qualification – resulting in nine objectives tests and three case studies.

 With all exams being computer-based, objective tests will be available on demand, with four case study exam sittings per year.
 The new assessment method will come into effect from January 2015.